All Hallow’s Eve, 1981.

 “Bloody hell.”
 Remus breathed, closing his eyes as the full weight and implications of the entire night sunk in.
 It was too much to take in, so he decided to focus on the present.
 “So, what now?”

 Now, we make plans.
-The viper is not dead, Remus.
-He is no longer on this plane, because I can sense his magic still, but he still has anchors that will lead him back.
+The cobra is not dead, Remus.
+He is no longer on this plane, although I can sense the residue of his magic still, but he still has anchors that will lead him back.
 Moony said bluntly.
 However, we cannot hunt what we cannot see, so it is of no consequence right now.
 The first step, then, is to confirm that James and Lily are truly dead.
 They… the wolf trailed off.
 They were Pack, more so than Harry, and the links are still strong.
 Look.

 Remus felt a light tugging in his mind, and followed it until he stood in a forest clearing.
 Golden, sparkling paths darted away from him in different directions.
 Some were bright and strong, others faded.
 Two were dark and went off into the mist to disappear.